martincosimano/soundUp/README.md

 # Sound UP

-SoundUp is a full-stack social network application designed for music enthusiasts who want to share their favorite songs with others.
+Sound UP is a full-stack social network application designed for music enthusiasts who want to share their favorite songs with others.
 The app allows users to create a profile, make posts, and share songs with other users.
 The songs are grabbed from the Spotify API, ensuring that users have access to a vast selection of music to share with others.

 Using HTML, EJS, CSS, Javascript, Node, Express, MongoDB, and Mongoose, SoundUp provides a seamless and user-friendly experience.
 Users can easily navigate through the app, make posts, and interact with other users' posts by liking or commenting on them.